mverboom/build/BUILD.md

 This function attempts to find the last revision number for the subversion repository specified.

+`B_HGREV <mercurial repository>`

+This function attemts to find the last revision number for the mercurial repository specified.

 ## BUILD

 For building the version of the software the following sections are used: